Angular-resolved nonlinear optical response as a probe of Lorentz violation in noncentrosymmetric materials

-where $a$ is the lattice constant, $t_1$ and $t_2$ are the intracell and itnercell hopping paremeters, $\tau_i$ acts in sublattice space, and $\sigma_i$ act on real spin.
-For a chain oriented along $\hat x$ we treat the background $\mathbf v$ as a static transverse field, $v_y$, and the optical drive as an electric field with longitudinal component $E_x$.
-In this configuration, the non-minimal coupling generates a low-energy, inversion-symmetric correction of the form
+where $a$ is the lattice constant, $t_1$ and $t_2$ are the intra- and intercell hopping amplitudes, $\Delta$ is the staggered on-site potential, $\tau_i$ act on sublattice space, and $\sigma_i$ act on real spin.
+We consider a chain oriented along $\hat x$, with Bloch momentum $k$.
+The LV background vector $\mathbf v$ is allowed to be fully three-dimensional, while the external static electric field is restricted to the transverse $yz$ plane,

-with $\lambda_{k}=\alpha k$, $\alpha=\hbar\xi E_x/(m_e c)$ and $\xi = g v_{y}$.
-The term proportional to $\tau_{y}\otimes\sigma_{0}$ provides the orbital tilt induced by the background field, and the weaker term proportional to $\tau_{y}\otimes\sigma_{y}$ encodes the Rashba-like coupling predicted in LV models \cite{bakke_rashba_2014}.
-Although small, the spin channel lifts the degeneracy of the bands and ensures that the Bloch states acquire smooth phases across the Brillouin zone.
-Projecting the continuum LV correction onto the two-sublattice RM basis yields a $k$-odd modification of the intercell hopping, which in Bloch form enters the sublattice sector through a $\tau_y$ structure.
-The explicit reduction and projection are given in Supplementary Material S1.
-The full Hamiltonian thus becomes
+With this choice, no static field is applied along the periodic direction, and the LVP is controlled by the projection of $\mathbf v\times\mathbf E$ along the chain axis.